ean-maloney/final_project/Segment2.md

 - Geographical coordinates via Wikimedia API.
 - Distances to nearest professional stadiums computed using coordinates for stadiums and schools.

-## Data Exploration
+## Data Exploratio1
-Our dataset consists of information from 1,812 colleges and universities whose pages were geotagged on Wikipedia.
+Our dataset consists of information from 1,811 colleges and universities whose pages were geotagged on Wikipedia.
 The original EADA table contained 2,074 schools, so approximately 13% of the data was lost because coordinates for the school could not be found through Wikimedia's API.
 We hypothesize that these schools without geotagged Wikipedia pages are mostly small colleges.
 Therefore, the loss of these data points is not especially significant for our project, since we are more interested in the revenues of larger schools, and because it seems evident that smaller schools will have lower revenues in virtue of a smaller student/alumni base, bracketing all other factors.

 Exploratory data analysis revealed no correlation between distance from professional teams and revenues for the whole dataset, but notable levels of correlation when the schools are grouped by region.
 This suggests that the region in which a college is located may be significant factor in determining the revenues for baskentball and baseball at that school.